asvd/helios-kernel/README.md

 ```

 If a module initializer declares a single compound object
-incapsulating all the library routines (the recommended way,
+encapsulating all the library routines (the recommended way,
 `myLibrary` in the example above), simply clearing that object should
-be enough, garbage collector should (hopely) do the rest.
+be enough, garbage collector should (hopefully) do the rest.

-### How to convert existing javascript library to Kernel module
+### How to convert an existing JavaScript library to a Kernel module

 If you have a library of any format, it usually defines a set of
 routines which should be used from the outside later.
 In most of the
-web-libraries which are intednded to be included using the `<script>`
+web-libraries which are intended to be included using the `<script>`
 tag, a set of global objects is defined.
 In this case it should be
 enough to wrap the library code with the `init()` function
 declaration.
 So if the original source was like this: